charlene-llee/c387lee_SQ_W2/README.md

 ## Setup and Interaction Instructions

 To run the sketch locally, open `index.html` in Google Chrome using Live Server.
+Run via Google Chrome or GitHub Pages, visit the link provided on the submission page.

 **Controls:**